CEI-lab/ece3400-2017/docs/lab4.md

 ### FPGA Team

-For this lab, packets do not need to be large since you only need to display the robot's current location; however, keep in mind that for the final competion, packets must carry much more information than just the robot's location.
+For this lab, packets do not need to be large since you only need to display the robot's current location; however, keep in mind that for the final competition, packets must carry much more information than just the robot's location.
 For this reason, it might be worthwhile to spend some time thinking about the best method for transmitting data from the Arduino to the FPGA even if that means changing your implementation from lab 3.

 Brainstorm various methods of communication for transmitting maze data.
 This includes the robot's current location, any walls, presence and frequency of treasures, and the done signal.
 What method of data transmission did you use in Lab 3?
 Is this method easily scaled up to transmit longer packets?
 Decide on how you would like to transmit packets.
 You will implement this method in lab 4.

 ## Documentation

 Throughout this lab and ALL labs, remember to document your progress on your website.
 Add anything that you think might be useful to the next person doing the lab.
 This may include helpful notes, code, schematics, diagrams, photos, videos, and documentation of results and challenges of this lab.
 You will be graded on the thoroughness and readability of these websites.

 Remember, all labs are mandatory; attendance will be taken at every lab.
 All labs will require you to split into two sub-teams, be sure to note on the website what work is carried out by whom.

 ***